wlei6277/eye_shopping/README.md

 **Discuss and analyse requirements related to information system security.**

+Any personal data of the user we are required to keep secure and private.
+This could include things like the email addresses and credit card information of the user.
+Personal data should also not be sent via get query as this is easily exposed for malicous use.

+We leverage Stripe so that we do not have to store user credit card information in our application.

 Heroku provide SSL certificate with HTTPS so the data is encrypt between server and the user.

 **Discuss methods you will use to protect information and data.**